UOCPhysics/CProLab/README.md

 C programs are compiled directly into machine code, producing executable files that are highly optimized for the target architecture.

 One of the main advantage of C programming language is C can be employed for writing parallel programs using libraries like OpenMP or MPI.
 This is important in scientific computing, where parallelism is often used to accelerate computations.

+Other advantage is C can be used in the development of software for embedded systems in scientific instruments.
+These systems require close control over hardware and real-time processing capabilities, making C a suitable choice.